 Olive oil — particularly the virgin and extra virgin varieties — offers health benefits thanks to its monounsaturated fat content, which is connected to heart health and weight control.
 It's also versatile, as it can be used to sautee vegetables, bake meats and even replace butter in some recipes.

-Olive oil is often touted for its health benefits, particularly virgin and extra virgin olive oil.
-This is due to its monounsaturated fat content, which is connected to heart health and weight control.
-Olive oil is also versatile, as it can be used to saute vegetables or bake meats, and it can even take the place of butter in cakes and other desserts.
-The region where your olive oil comes from may have an effect on the flavor of the foods you eat, though, so it is important to know some of the differences between the most common olive oils: Spanish and Italian.
+The region where your olive oil comes from may have an effect on the flavor of the foods you eat, though, so it's important to know some of the differences between the most common olive oils: Spanish and Italian.

 Another difference between Spanish and Italian olive oils is their flavor.
 Spanish oil often has a fruity, nutty flavor.
 Italian oil, on the other hand, has more of a grassy flavor with an herbal aroma.
-Spain produces about 45 percent of the world's olive supply, while Italy offers about 20 percent.
-You may not be able to tell much of a taste difference between the oils, though, as they are sometimes mixed together or added to oils from other countries.
+You may not be able to tell much of a taste difference between the oils, though, as they're sometimes mixed together or added to oils from other countries.

 Italian virgin olive oil has higher levels of cycloartenol than Spanish virgin olive oil, according to the book Olive Oil: Chemistry and Technology by Dimitrios Boskou.
 Cycloartenol is a sterol that lowers the amount of cholesterol moving through the body and also increases the excretion of bile, lowering acidity in the body.